brunorijsman/rift-python/doc/disaggregation-feature-guide.md

  * Leaf-2-2 has a north-bound default route with spine-2-1, spine-2-2, and spine-2-3 as ECMP
    next-hops.

- * Let's say leaf-2-2 picks spine-2-1 as the next-hop.
+ * Let's say leaf-2-2 picks spine-2-1 as the next-hop (there is a 1 in 3 chance that this happens).

  * Since spine-2-1 is in plane-1, it has a north-bound default route with super-1-1 and super-1-2
    as ECMP next-hops (these are the superspines in plane-1).